dekoza/mtgpl/PLC.rst

 :mtgtip:`Wild Pair<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/8/38385d7a-fff2-4fe4-90ae-b9c58ad3b1f5.jpg?1562569338|https://scryfall.com/card/plc/144/wild-pair?utm_source=api>`
-   Whenever a creature enters the battlefield, if you cast it from your hand, you may search your library for a creature card with the same total power and toughness and put it onto the battlefield.
-If you do, shuffle your library.
+   Whenever a creature enters the battlefield, if you cast it from your hand, you may search your library for a creature card with the same total power and toughness, put it onto the battlefield, then shuffle.

 :mtgtip:`Essence Warden<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/a/da2a65d6-0887-4fe8-a6e6-909208fddd90.jpg?1562583538|https://scryfall.com/card/plc/145/essence-warden?utm_source=api>`